halepino/halepino.github.io/README.md

 * Used Excel, Python, and Power BI to perform ad hoc analysis on volunteer engagement and donation.

 &nbsp;
-## Projects
+# Projects

  ---

-### Data Mining the Workplace for Mental Health
+## Data Mining the Workplace for Mental Health
 ![workcalm](/docs/assets/img/workcalm2.jpg)
 Project aims to inform company practices/offerings that reduce work-interference due to employee mental health using machine learning classification modelings and model interpretation.
 A decision tree classifier was used to predict work interference and once a model was optimized, feature impact was analyzed using the SHAP library to highlight workplace culture and practices associated with increased or decreased work-interference.
+Using employee perceptions of culture and company practices, this model was able to predict wether employees experienced work-interference from mental health "never", "rarely", "sometimes", or "often" with 57% accuracy.
+(Over double what could be guessed by chance).

+### Key Findings

 ![piechart](/docs/assets/img/workplace_q.png)